joshuavetos/Tessrax/docs/metrics_specification.md

 1. Update `out/env_snapshot.json` with a signed commit describing the variance.
 2. Reference the governance ticket in the commit message and ledger entry.
-3. Attach a note to the action run documenting the override and auditor approval.
+3. Re-run the provenance check with either the updated baseline or `tools/compare_env_snapshot.py --warn-only` and attach the run link with the auditor approval note.

 ## Test Vector Linkage